Paul Crichton: Latter career

 On 22 June 2001 Norwich City paid £150,000 to sign him from Burnley.
 He was signed as a back-up goalkeeper, however, and spent his time playing understudy to Robert Green.
 After only 6 appearances in three seasons, Crichton joined York City on a free transfer in 2004, although he ended his final season at Norwich with a first division championship medal after the Canaries won promotion to the Premiership.
 However, he was sacked by York in September 2004 after an incident with a supporter, and joined Gainsborough Trinity.
 Later that month he joined Stafford Rangers, playing twice before leaving to seek a move to a club nearer his Norwich home.
 However, in early October 2004 he joined Leigh RMI, for whom he played five times before joining Accrington Stanley in November 2004.

 It was from Accrington, and following almost twenty appearances, that Crichton returned to league football, joining Gillingham at the beginning of the 2005–06 season.
 Crichton was signed as back up to Jason Brown, but was also given his first official coaching role.
-His one appearance that season came in the home game against Yeovil, where he kept a clean sheet in a 0–0 draw.
+His one appearance that season came in the home game against Yeovil Town, where he kept a clean sheet in a 0–0 draw.